FontoXML/fontoxpath/README.md

 ## Features

-Not that this engine assumes [XPath 1.0 compatibility mode](https://www.w3.org/TR/xpath-31/#id-backwards-compatibility) turned off.
+Note that this engine assumes [XPath 1.0 compatibility mode](https://www.w3.org/TR/xpath-31/#id-backwards-compatibility) turned off.

 Not all [XPath 3.1 functions](https://www.w3.org/TR/xpath-functions-31/) are implemented yet.
-We accept pull requests for missing functions.
+We accept pull requests for missing features.

-The following features are unavailable, but will be implemented at some point in time:
+The following features are unavailable, but will be implemented at some point in time (and even sooner if you can help!):

 * The math namespace (`math:pi()`, `math:exp()`, etc)
 * DateTime related functions, and the datetime type in general